aspgln/aspgln/README.md

 - 👋 Hi, I’m Qing Dai
-- 👀 I’m interested in healthcare and AI
+- 👀 I’m interested
-- 🌱 I’m currently learning how to put AI into medical imaging
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on anything that can save people's lives
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me qdai@ucla.edu
+- 📫 How to reach me

 <!---
 aspgln/aspgln is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.